josemazo/bmo/README.md

 The directory that you are seeing in your browser it's the `notebooks` folder inside the root of the `BMO Docker container`.
 This directory corresponds to the `notebooks` folder that is inside the current directory in your terminal.
 That folder will contain your notebooks.

 **Important**: `Docker` have a little problem with the files that it creates outside the `container`.
 The owner of these files is `root`.
-For change that, you can run the next command everytime you need:
+For change that, you can run the next command everytime you need (it will ask for your root password):
 ```
 ./bmo -o
 ```